briandrum/codes.forchagrin.com/_chapters/chapter-931-water.md

 * Water permits - see BLDG.
 1307.07
 * Approval of water connections - see BLDG.
 1307.12

-## 931.01   Mayor’s authority to limit water use
+## 931.01   Mayor's authority to limit water use

 The Mayor is hereby authorized at any time to declare an emergency concerning the use of water in order to maintain an adequate and safe level in